gloliva/GroovePortal/README.md

 - Adjust blend strength and timestretching parameters in real-time.
 - Save spaces, sample placements, warping parameters, and more as presets to be recalled later.

-GroovePortal is *not* an Audio / Clip editor or a DAW; there are many existing tools that perform these functions.
-The intention of GroovePortal is to be a live performance tool for mixing audio samples in unique ways according to a spatial relationship defined by the performer.
+GroovePortal is *not* an Audio editor or DAW; there are many existing tools that perform these functions well.
+The intention of GroovePortal is to be a live performance tool for mixing audio samples according to the unique spatial relationship defined by the performer.

 ![presentation_mode](photos/patchers/PresentationMode.png)